simmundi/trurl/docs/index.md

 terms of tables or relations, then an attribute represents a single column.

 Different implementations of stores can use different mechanisms for storing data under the hood;
-the two implementation available out-of-the-box are `ArrayStore` (using simple Java arrays) and `TablesawStore` (using the tablesaw library's `Table` class).
+the two implementation available out-of-the-box are `Store` (using simple Java arrays) and `TablesawStore` (using the tablesaw library's `Table` class).

 TODO: describe how row references and lists of row references are considered special values